-- Series 2003A Bonds, which refunded the bonds issued to finance site acquisition and construction costs of the City's Central Service Yard; - Series 2006A, and 2013A Bonds, which refunded the City Hall project; - Series 2013B Bonds, which refunded the bonds issued to finance the land acquisition and construction of the City Hall Employee Parking Garage; and - Commercial paper notes issued to provide funding for the following projects: Central Service Yard Phase II improvements; Convention Center Expansion and Renovation Project; Convention Center Exhibit Hall renovations; Energy Conservation equipment; Community Energy startup costs; and Flood Recovery Project Improvements.
+Series 2003A Bonds, which refunded the bonds issued to finance site acquisition and construction costs of the City's Central Service Yard;

+- Series 2006A, and 2013A Bonds, which refunded the City Hall project; - Series 2013B Bonds, which refunded the bonds issued to finance the land acquisition and construction of the City Hall Employee Parking Garage; and - Commercial paper notes issued to provide funding for Central Service Yard Phase II improvements.

+Commercial paper notes issued to provide funding for the following projects (self-supporting): Convention Center Expansion and Renovation Project; Convention Center Exhibit Hall renovations; Energy Conservation equipment; Community Energy startup costs; and Flood Recovery Project Improvements.